NafixData/ahnaf_nafi.github.io/README.md

 - **Project 2:** Environmental Impact Assessment using R Studio
   Description: A study analyzing air pollution data and its effects on urban areas.

+I don;t know how to add a picture here!

 ## Contact

 Feel free to reach out to me for collaborations or inquiries!